 - Because such items can constitute a significant investment by the homeowner, the design must be approved by the ARC in advance of any such installation, to ensure that the design is consistent with the character of the neighborhood and these standards. - Must be located in backyards or side yards. - Should be constructed of: wood, in a natural weathered finish, stained a shade of brown, or painted a color which matches the existing house exterior paint colors; metal, with a black, brown, or taupe finish; or in the case of masonry gate arbors, masonry consistent with the house exterior construction.
 The materials and their finishes must be maintained in good condition. - They are constructed to be free standing and self-supported. - This structure is formed of horizontal trelliswork supported on columns or posts with an open roof of girders and cross rafters.
 The ends of the horizontal trelliswork will have a decorative cut at each end.
-Ends cut at 900 or 450 straight angles are not allowed. - Solid roofing with any construction material is not allowed. - Gate arbor arch dimensions may not exceed ten (10) ft. in overall height, including decorative finials, gables, or other trim.
+Ends cut at 90o or 45o straight angles are not allowed. - Solid roofing with any construction material is not allowed. - Gate arbor arch dimensions may not exceed ten (10) ft. in overall height, including decorative finials, gables, or other trim.
 However, the ARC may grant specific exceptions for masonry gate arbors attached to the house where appropriate to ensure good structural and architectural design.

 Arbors are commonly used to support vines or other foliage and/or flowering plants.
-The type of arbor plants used should be reasonably attractive, consistent with the character of the neighborhood, and must not be of an overly invasive variety. "
+The type of arbor plants used should be reasonably attractive, consistent with the character of the neighborhood, and must not be of an overly invasive variety.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Arbors/Pergolas" in its entirety.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R sections 5.04 and 6.11.